wing5wong/artisan-whs-static/source/_news/More fresh faces to be seen at Rep.blade.md

 ---
 title: "More fresh faces to be seen at Rep"
 date:
-description: "Lauren Karl (left), Ben Power (WHS student) and BjÃ¶rn Walczak all have a role in the up-coming show Red Riding Hood to be played at the Repertory Theatre in Wanganui..."
+description: "Lauren Karl (left), Ben Power (WHS student) and Björn Walczak all have a role in the up-coming show Red Riding Hood to be played at the Repertory Theatre in Wanganui..."
 featured-image:
-excerpt: "Lauren Karl (left), Ben Power (WHS student) and BjÃ¶rn Walczak all have a role in the up-coming show Red Riding Hood to be played at the Repertory Theatre in Wanganui."
+excerpt: "Lauren Karl (left), Ben Power (WHS student) and Björn Walczak all have a role in the up-coming show Red Riding Hood to be played at the Repertory Theatre in Wanganui."
-gallery-image-1:
-gallery-image-2:
-gallery-image-3:
-gallery-image-4:
-gallery-image-5:
+image_gallery:

 ---

 <p>Lauren Karl (left), Ben Power (WHS student) and Bj&ouml;rn Walczak all have a role in the up-coming show Red Riding Hood to be played at the Repertory Theatre in Wanganui.<br /><span>PHOTO courtesy of Harmony May.</span>&nbsp;</p>